-Theorem 2 (Convexity of Sublevel Sets) The sublevel set $\{x \in \Omega \mid h(x) \leq 0\}$ of a convex function $h : \Omega \to \mathbb{R}$ is convex.
+Theorem 2.8 (Convexity of Sublevel Sets).
+The sublevel set $\{x \in \Omega \mid h(x) \leq 0\}$ of a convex function $h: \Omega \to \mathbb{R}$ is convex.

-Definition 9 (Convex Optimization Problem) An optimization problem with convex feasible set Ω and convex objective function $f : \Omega \to \mathbb{R}$ is called a convex optimization problem.
+Definition 2.9 (Convex Optimization Problem).
+An optimization problem with convex feasible set Ω and convex objective function $f: \Omega \to \mathbb{R}$ is called a convex optimization problem.

-Theorem 3 (Local Implies Global Optimality for Convex Problems) For a convex optimization problem, every local minimum is also a global one.
+Theorem 2.10 (Local Implies Global Optimality for Convex Problems).
+For a convex optimization problem, every local minimum is also a global one.

-We leave the proofs of Theorems 2 and 3 as an exercise.
+We leave the proofs of Theorems 2.8 and 2.10 as an exercise.

-There exists a whole algebra of operations that preserve convexity of functions and sets, which is excellently explained in the text books on convex optimization [BTN01, BV04].
+There exists a whole algebra of operations that preserve convexity of functions and sets, which is excellently explained in the text books on convex optimization [8, 22].
 Here we only mention an important fact that is related to the positive curvature of a function.
+Before we proceed, we introduce an important definition often used in this book.